nih-at/libzip/SECURITY.md

 ## Reporting a Vulnerability

-You can reach us per email at libzip@nih.at.
+You can reach us per email at info@libzip.org.

 For less sensitive reports, you can also open an issue or pull request on GitHub.